2010 Yazoo City tornado: Impacts

+Later in 2010, a study released by two environmental scientists, D.W.
+Wilkinson and M.K.
+Crosby, observed and surveyed the forestry damage inflicted by the Yazoo City tornado.
+An aerial survey conducted by the Mississippi Forestry Commission estimated that the tornado affected 16,600 ha of forest across ten counties in central Mississippi.
+The estimated timber damage inflicted by the tornado was up to $19 million.
+The study noted that, as helpful as these estimates were to start directing resources to the salvaging efforts, a better method of assessing forest damage events were needed.

-On July 2010, a pre-mitigation assessment team (PMAT) from Federal Emergency Management Agency (FEMA) published a report on the April 23-24 tornado outbreak, specifically on the Yazoo City tornado, observing and assessing the structural damage left behind and the performance of the storm shelters along the tornado's track.
-Nine residential storm shelters were observed by PMAT, with six of those being occupied during the tornado, and two out of the nine storm shelters had observed damage.
-According to the Ebenezer Fire Department, the storm shelter in the community, one of two for Holmes County, wasn't used as afraid to use it and hunkered down in the Fire Department building.
-The survey noted that storm shelters were limited in the central parts of the state, with majority of them being located in the northern and southern portions of the state.
-Storm shelters contained flaws that made them untrustworthy for residents, including inconsistent use of anchors, lack of lighting, and difficulty in locking the door.
-The presence of the storm shelters were unknown to locals and officials.
+In July 2010, a pre-mitigation assessment team from the Federal Emergency Management Agency (FEMA) published a report on the April 23–24 tornado outbreak, specifically on the Yazoo City tornado.
+The report also observed and assessed the structural damage left behind and the performance of the storm shelters along the tornado's track.
+Nine residential storm shelters were observed, six of those were occupied during the tornado, and two out of the nine storm shelters had visible damage.
+The survey noted that storm shelters were limited in the central parts of the state, with the majority of them being located in the northern and southern portions of the state.
+According to the Ebenezer Fire Department, the storm shelter in the community, one of two for Holmes County, were not used as residents were afraid to use it and decided to hunker down in the Fire Department building.
+The storm shelters contained flaws that made them untrustworthy for residents, including inconsistent use of anchors, lack of lighting, and difficulty in locking the door.
+The presence and location of the storm shelters were also unknown to the locals and officials.